pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: OCMD

         Optional content membership dictionary -- a :data:`dictionary` object which can be used like an :data:`OCG`: it has a visibility state.
 The visibility of an OCMD is **computed:** it is a logical expression, which uses the state of one or more OCGs to produce a boolean value.
 The expression's result is interpreted as ON (true) or OFF (false).

+.. data:: ligatures

+        Some frequent character combinations are represented by their own special glyph in some more advanced fonts.
+Typical examples are "fi", "fl", and "ffi".
+In PyMuPDF text extractions there is the option to either return the corresponding unicode unchanged, or split the ligatures up into their constituent parts: "fi" ==> "f" + "i", etc.